corellium/coremodel/README.md

 The cormodel_connect/disconnect functions provide a standard way to connect and disconnect over the network to the VM.
 The `coremodel_connect` function takes a `<target>` string formatted as `"ip:port"` for example "10.10.0.3:1900" and returns 0 on success.
-On boot of the VM the port number to use with CoreModel is provided by `model-gw:`.
+On boot of the VM the port number to use with CoreModel is provided by `model-gw:` and the default port is 1900.

 ```
 /* Connect to a VM. */